grondilu/bitcoin-bash-tools/README.md

-This is a set of bash tools to manipulate bitcoin addresses, but mostly to generate keys for cold storage.
+This is a set of bash functions to manipulate bitcoin addresses, but mostly to generate keys for cold storage.

 ## SYNOPSIS